Our list of the Best Foods for Great Danes

 • A whole lot of confused Great Dane owners!

-This blog post today is for those who feed KIBBLE, and we are bringing you science-backed, UP TO DATE information about what kibble to feed your Great Dane!
-Raw info coming soon, though we share some of that here, too!
+This blog post today is for those who feed Great Dane KIBBLE, and we are bringing you science-backed, UP TO DATE information about what to feed your giant breed dog!
+Raw and fresh info coming soon, though we share some of that here, too!

 Great Danes have very specific nutritional requirements.